-For a high-level overview, please refer to this document.
+For a high-level overview, please refer to

 We want to perform the following steps:

-2. Request delivery quotes.
+- Request delivery quotes.
 Customers need to see a delivery quote before choosing UberRUSH delivery.

-4. Retrieve delivery details.
+- Retrieve delivery details.
 Present the customer with shipping information and forward the shipping info to shipping/warehouse.

-5. Cancel the delivery.
+- Cancel the delivery.
 Our customer regrets their purchase.
 We are in a sandbox.
 Let’s complete the cycle and cancel the delivery.

 Signing up for Uber’s API

 No API that is worth its two cents can be used without a good old API key pair.
 First we head over to the UberRUSH account management page.
-Then, we are ready to register our application and create a key pair.
+Then, we are ready to register our app and create a key pair.
 Head over to the Developer Dashboard and you’ll be done in no time.

-API Wrapping with Tortilla + Python
+API wrapping with Tortilla + Python

 /user/1/account